scibrokes/analyse-the-finance-and-stocks-price-of-bookmakers/README.md

 | Singbet 1 |  161347820789	|   53759963 |   37711892002 |  -476684554 | -1.26% |
 | Singbet 2 |  737526788139	|  336847532 |  160376774173 | -2858068415 | -1.78% |

+## Corporate Finance Analysis II

-[**Corporate Finance Analysis II** - *Analyse the Finance and Stocks Price of Bookmakers*] analyse the stock price of sportsbookmakers.
+**Corporate Finance Analysis II** - *Analyse the Finance and Stocks Price of Bookmakers* analyse the stock price of sportsbookmakers.

 # Reference